Marcus Harris (cricketer): Test career

 Harris made his Test debut on 6 December 2018, opening the batting alongside his Victorian teammate Aaron Finch, the least experienced pair to open the batting for Australia at Test level since the 1950s.
 He had his baggy green cap presented by Michael Hussey.
 Harris played in all four matches of the series against India, scoring 256 runs, including two half-centuries, at an average of 36.57, and he was Australia's most consistent batsman in the 2–1 series loss, but he wasn't able to score a century in any of the matches.
 Harris then under-performed in the subsequent series against Sri Lanka, potentially putting his place in the Test team at risk for the upcoming 2019 Ashes series.

 Harris finished off the season playing for Victoria in the remaining matches of the 2018–19 Sheffield Shield season.
 In a match against Queensland he had innings of 95 and 174 to push his case, and then on the final day of the regular season he scored 65 runs against South Australia to take his season total up to 1,024 runs.
 In doing so, he became the first person to score 1,000 runs in a season for Victoria since Chris Rogers a decade earlier.
 Victoria made it to the Sheffield Shield final again, and Harris scored another century in the final to finish off the summer.
 Harris was given his first contract with Cricket Australia for the 2019–20 season.

 He was named in Australia's squad for the 2019 Ashes series in England.
 He was omitted from the first two Tests, but recalled in place of Cameron Bancroft for the third Test.
 He failed to impress, scoring just 58 runs across the last three Tests at an average of less than 10, and was subsequently dropped for the 2019–20 home summer.

 Harris batting during the 2021 Boxing Day Test at the MCG.
 He top scored for Australia with 76.

-After a year on the outside, Harris was recalled to the Test side in 2021 following an injury to Will Pucovski.
+After a year on the outside, Harris was recalled to the Test team in 2021 following an injury to Will Pucovski.
 He featured in the fourth Test of the 2020–21 series against India, where he managed scores of 5 and 38.
 He was selected in Australia's squad for the 2021-22 Ashes series, featuring in the first four Tests.
 His best result was in the third test in Melbourne, where he top-scored with 76 runs.
 Harris was omitted for the final Test of the series.

 Harris was selected in the Test squad for Australia's 2022–23 home summer, but did not feature in any Tests.
 He was not included in the squad for the 2023 Border–Gavaskar Trophy series, however he was awarded a Cricket Australia contract in April 2023, and later named in the Australian squad for the 2023 Ashes.